Eye allergies: Relief for itchy and watery eyes

-Prescription eye drops and oral medications used to relieve eye allergies include:
+Prescription or over the counter eye drops and oral medications used to relieve eye allergies include:

 Symptoms caused by histamine include a runny nose and itchy, watery eyes.
 Antihistamines reduce allergic reactions by blocking the attachment of histamine to cells in the body that produce an allergic response.